SoumyaRKN/Astra/GUIDE.md

 ---

+## Navigation

+Astra uses a sidebar on desktop (left side with icons) and a bottom navigation bar on mobile.

+**Desktop sidebar** — 9 items: Chat, Voice, Image, Video, Audio, Avatar, Train, Gallery, Settings.
+A theme toggle button sits above the version number at the bottom.

+**Mobile bottom nav** — Shows the first 4 items (Chat, Voice, Image, Video) plus a "More" button.
+Tapping "More" opens a slide-up sheet with the remaining pages (Audio, Avatar, Train, Gallery, Settings) and theme options.

+---

 ## Features

 ### Chat

-Type a message and press Enter.
-The AI will respond using context from the conversation.
-Click suggestions at the start or type anything.
+Type a message and press Enter (or click the send button).
+The AI responds using context from the conversation.
+Quick-start suggestions appear when the chat is empty.

+The status indicator at the top right shows whether the backend is connected (green dot = online, red dot = offline).

 ### Voice Chat

-Navigate to the **Voice** tab in the sidebar.
+Navigate to the **Voice** tab.
 Hold the microphone button, speak, and release.
-Astra transcribes your speech, generates a response, and reads it back.
+Astra transcribes your speech, generates a response, and reads it back to you.

 **Requirements:** Microphone access in your browser.

 ### Image Generation

 Navigate to the **Image** tab.
-Three modes:
+Three modes available via tabs:

-- **Text to Image** — Describe what you want ("a red fox in a forest")
+- **Text to Image** — Describe what you want ("a red fox in a forest"), choose a model (SD 1.5, 2.1, SDXL, SDXL Turbo), and adjust steps
-- **Image to Image** — Upload a source image and modify it with a prompt
+- **Image to Image** — Upload a source image, add a prompt, and adjust transformation strength
-- **From Trained** — Use a LoRA model you've trained on your own data
+- **From Trained** — Use a LoRA model you've trained, with a trigger word

-Choose a Stable Diffusion model, adjust steps, and generate.

 ### Video Generation

 Navigate to the **Video** tab.
 Two modes:

-- **Text to Video** — Describe a scene to generate a short video clip
+- **Text to Video** — Describe a scene, choose a model (Zeroscope, ModelScope, SVD), set frame count
-- **Image to Video** — Upload an image and animate it
+- **Image to Video** — Upload an image and animate it into a video

 ### Audio / Music

 Navigate to the **Audio** tab.
 Two modes:

-- **Generate Music** — Describe a soundtrack ("calm ambient piano") and set duration
+- **Generate Music** — Describe a soundtrack ("calm ambient piano") and set duration (5–60 seconds)
 - **Enhance Audio** — Upload an audio file to reduce noise and normalize volume

 ### Avatar

 Navigate to the **Avatar** tab:

-1. Upload a photo of a face
+1. Upload a photo of a face (click the camera icon on the avatar circle)
 2. Astra detects the face automatically
-3. Enter text and duration to generate an animated avatar video with basic lip-sync
+3. Enter text and click "Animate" to generate an animated avatar video with lip-sync

 ### Training

 Navigate to the **Train** tab to fine-tune the AI on your data:

-1. **Upload Data** — Upload at least 3 images of a subject
+1. **Upload Data** — Upload at least 3 images of a subject (Step 1 card)
-2. **Configure** — Set a model name, trigger word, and training steps
+2. **Configure** — Set a model name and training steps (Step 2 card, unlocks after upload)
 3. **Start Training** — LoRA fine-tuning runs in the background
+4. **Check Jobs** — Switch to the "Jobs" tab to see progress
+5. **View Models** — Switch to the "Models" tab to see completed models
-4. **Use the Model** — Go to Image → "From Trained" and generate with your trained model
+6. **Use the Model** — Go to Image → "From Trained" and generate with your trained model

 ### Gallery

-Navigate to the **Gallery** tab to browse all generated images, videos, and audio files.
-Download or play them directly.
+Navigate to the **Gallery** tab to browse all generated media.
+Three tabs:

+- **Images** — Grid view with hover overlay for download
+- **Videos** — Card view with inline playback
+- **Audio** — List view with inline audio player

 ### Settings

-Navigate to the **Settings** tab to see:
+Navigate to the **Settings** tab:

-- System status (Ollama connection, model info)
-- LLM configuration
-- Active features
-- Chat sessions (with option to clear)
+- **Appearance** — Choose Light, Dark, or System theme.
+Changes apply instantly with smooth transitions
+- **System Status** — See backend connection status, LLM model name, version, and API endpoint
+- **Chat Sessions** — View active sessions and clear individual conversation histories
+- **About** — Project information

+---

+## Theme / Appearance

+Astra supports three theme modes:

+- **Light** — Clean light backgrounds with dark text
+- **Dark** — Deep dark backgrounds with light text (default)
+- **System** — Automatically follows your operating system's theme preference

+You can switch themes in two places:

+1. **Settings page** → Appearance section (large visual cards)
+2. **Sidebar** → Theme toggle button (desktop: bottom of sidebar; mobile: More sheet)

+The theme persists across browser sessions via localStorage.

 ---